talk2frank/talk2frank/README.md

 &nbsp;

 <details><summary><b>More Information</b></summary>
-For more information about me please see my [LinkedIn](https://www.linkedin.com/in/frank-kinsey/)
+For more information about me please see my
+<a href="https://www.linkedin.com/in/frank-kinsey/" target="_blank">Linkedin profile </a>
 <a href="https://www.linkedin.com/in/frank-kinsey/" target="_blank"><img alt="LinkedIn" title="LinkedIn" src="/icons/linkedin.png" height="42"></a>
 </details>